vivekghanchi/VRRajasthan/README.md

     experience the feel of 360 videos.
 Mostly people are using vr technology for entertainment purpose.

+## Description of Idea

+    We are Looking forward to make Virtual Reality experiences of the below listed names.
+    By developing an google cardboard application for mobile so that it will be easy for everyone to access and experience the rich tradition.
+    This will show to the world the rich tradition of Rajasthan and can be part of
+    Rajasthan culturer festivals and can get immersive experience of monumnets of Rajasthan.

 ## Festivals of Rajasthan

     In Rajasthan many festivals celebrate.Gangaur and Teej are the different